him4318/Transformer-ocr/Readme.md

 Data pre-processing is totally based on this awesome repository of [handwritten text recognition](https://github.com/arthurflor23/handwritten-text-recognition).
 Data partitioning (train, validation, test) was performed following the methodology of each dataset.

-Model building was done using the the transformer architechture, recentely facebook research realeased a [paper](https://github.com/facebookresearch/detr), where they used transformer for object detection.
+Model building was done using the the transformer architecture.
+Recentely facebook research realeased a [paper](https://github.com/facebookresearch/detr), where they used transformer for object detection.
 I made few changes to their model so that it can run on text recognition,

 ## Datasets supported